sumia01/messenger-go-structs/README.md

-# messenger-go-structs
-This package is for building messenger bot.
+# This repository is moved to [github.com/hellowearemito](https://github.com/hellowearemito/go-messenger-structs)